DavidBM/DavidBM/README.md

 ### Hi there 👋

 Welcome!
-It's cool ⚡ that you are here.
+It's cool that you are here.

 Feel free to check whatever you like.
-Lately I'm working mostly in Rust (Acteur / Amazon Ion Parser & QLDB driver) and as a programmer in Couragium, which it is software development company that I founded.
+Lately I'm working mostly in Rust (Acteur / Amazon Ion Parser & QLDB driver) in Couragium, which it is software development company that I founded.

 #### Work

 If you need any custom development, let me know or contact Couragium at [https://www.couragium.com/en/contact/](https://www.couragium.com/en/contact/) 📫.
 I'm sure we can find a way to help.

 We work mostly in Rust and Typescript and can handle very complex and performance sensitive backend and infrastructure as well as complex business scenarios.
-We do web and phone apps too.
 Of course, we are all about open source 🌱.
-You can check my repositories 📚 and Couragium's ones too in [https://github.com/Couragium/](https://github.com/Couragium/).
+You can check my repositories and Couragium's ones too in [https://github.com/Couragium/](https://github.com/Couragium/).

 #### Open source